-Paths to Quality is a quality rating system in the state of Indiana open to licensed centers, licensed family day care homes and unlicensed registered ministries.
-The scale ranges from 1 to 4 with 4 being the highest level attainable.
+Paths to Quality is a quality rating system in the state of Indiana open to licensed centers, licensed family daycare homes, and unlicensed registered ministries.
+The scale ranges from 1 to 4, with 4 being the highest level attainable.

 Community Preschool and Childcare is ranked as a Level 3 Provider according to the standards and guidelines of Paths to Quality.
-Being ranked as a level 3 provider means that the health and safety needs of children are met, the environment supports children’s learning, planned curriculum guides child development and school readiness, and the highest indicator of quality is achieved.
+Being ranked as a Level 3 Provider means that the health and safety needs of children are met, the environment supports children’s learning, planned curriculum guides child development and school readiness, and the highest indicator of quality is achieved.

 The Child & Adult Care Food Program plays a vital role in providing nutritious meals and snacks to children.
-The center participates in the Child & Adult Care Food Program and follows guidelines established by USDA in order to meet the nutritional needs of the children.
+Community Preschool and Childcare participates in the Child & Adult Care Food Program and follows guidelines established by USDA in order to meet the nutritional needs of the children.
 Read More

 On My Way Pre-K awards grants to 4 year olds from low-income families so that they may have access to a high-quality pre-K program the year before they begin kindergarten.
 Families who receive a grant may use the grant at any approved On My Way Pre-K program.